prince-parker/d2mr-assessment-princep-clone/05_data-communication/01_transpose-to-quarto/assessment.md

         -   [ ] Objective attempt
         -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Improvement could be made here.
+I understand this is for practice, but do add more details to your README.md file when you work on a real project, include information especially about where the new user should start with among multiple files.

 3. Integrate a GitHub repo with an R studio project, including .gitignore file